aloisdeniel/flutter_device_preview/README.md

 ## Quickstart

-Wrap your app's root widget in a `DevicePreview` and inject the dedicated `builder` and `locale` into your app.
+Wrap your app's root widget in a `DevicePreview` and set  your app's `useInheritedMediaQuery` to `true`.

-> Make sure to provide `locale` and `builder` to your `WidgetsApp`.
+> Make sure to provide `locale` and `useInheritedMediaQuery` to your `WidgetsApp`.
 If not defined, `MediaQuery` won't be simulated for the selected device and selected locale won't be applied.

 ```dart
 import 'package:device_preview/device_preview.dart';